-App store analysis shows Android is all about being freeAlex Wagner - Deputy Managing Editor, News Desk
+App store analysis shows Android is all about being freeAlex Wagner - Editorial Director of News and Content

 As this long holiday weekend in the U.S. begins reaching its end today, I've bet at least once over the past few days you've wondered to yourself, "I wonder what the pricing breakdown for each mobile platform's application store looks like."
 Good news, reader!
 Thanks to app store analytic firm Distimo, now we know.
 When it comes to the all-important free category, the Android Market has the lead by a country mile with a 57 percent share of free apps.
 Bringing up the rear is Palm's App Catalog at 34 percent, Apple's App Store at 28 percent, BlackBerry's App World and Nokia's Ovi Store tied at 26 percent, and Windows Mobile at 22 percent.
 The one thing to remember, though, is that while the Android Market is available in 46 countries, only 13 of those countries can download paid apps and only nine can even distribute apps in the Android Market.
 (There are some totals above 100 percent in the graph above because of price changes during the reporting period.)

 On the paid app front, $2 is the magic number.
 Distimo found that in most stores, more than 50 percent of the apps are priced at or below $2.
 Focusing in on Apple's App Store, it was found that the $0.99 apps is considerably higher in the App Store for iPhone than in the App Store for iPad, which is kind of unsurprising.
 Finally, Distimo shares with us the average prices for paid apps on each platform.
 The highest was BlackBerry's App World, with an average price of $6.97, while Palm's App Catalog was the lowest at $2.45.